There Is a Solution to the Problem of Tubular Breasts

 - Small and tight breasts that looks abnormal.

 - Abnormally narrow breast tissue base.

 - Large areolas that are puffy and protrude.

-Women with tuberous breasts require the plastic surgeons to pay extra attention in order to bring the size and shape of their breasts into balance.
+Women seeking tuberous breast repair typically choose plastic surgery to bring the size and shape of their breasts into balance.
 Creating balance and symmetry can enhance the appearance of the breasts tremendously.

-In correcting this problem, plastic surgeons can usually confine the incision to around the nipple entirely, and can be made to be very inconspicuous.
+In correcting this problem, the plastic surgeon performing tuberous breast repair can usually confine the incision to around the nipple, keeping any resulting marks inconspicuous.
 Internal incisions are often used to release the tight breast tissue and create a space for an implant, which rounds out the lower breast (inframammary) crease, and helps to correct the puffy, enlarged areolae.
-Drains are not usually necessary and this procedure can be combined with other procedures in most cases.
+Drains are not usually necessary, and this procedure can be combined with other procedures in most cases.